corda/corda-docs-portal/content/en/docs/corda-enterprise/4.2/serialization-enum-evolution.md

 capturing the change must be added (whilst it can be omitted any interoperability will be lost).
 Corda supports two modifications to enumerated types, adding new constants, and renaming existing constants

 {{< warning >}}
-Once added evolution annotations MUST NEVER be removed from a class, doing so will break both forward and backward compatibility for this version of the class and any version moving forward
+Once added evolution annotations MUST NEVER be removed from a class, doing so will break both forward and backward compatibility for this version of the class and any version moving forward.
 {{< /warning >}}

 ## The Purpose of Annotating Changes

-The biggest hurdle to allowing enum constants to be changed is that there will exist instances of those classes, either serialized in a vault or on nodes with the old, unmodified, version of the class that we must be able to interoperate with.
+The biggest hurdle to allowing enum constants to be changed is that there will exist instances of those classes, either serialized in a vault or on nodes with the old, unmodified, version of the class that we must be able to inter-operate with.
 Thus if a received data structure references an enum assigned a constant value that doesn’t exist on the running JVM, a solution is needed.

 For this, we use the annotations to allow developers to express their backward compatible intentions.